otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-file-management.md

 }
 ```

 Both dialogs are controls, in the sense that they belong to the UI layer.
-The event handlers above still follow Week 04's rule: they gather a file path from the dialog, then hand it straight to a plain method (`LoadContacts`, `SaveContacts`) that does the actual work and has no idea a dialog was ever involved.
+The event handlers above still follow Module 04's rule: they gather a file path from the dialog, then hand it straight to a plain method (`LoadContacts`, `SaveContacts`) that does the actual work and has no idea a dialog was ever involved.

 **Design first.** Before writing file-handling code, list every way it could fail: the folder doesn't exist, the file doesn't exist, the file exists but is empty or corrupted, the user cancels the dialog.
 Decide what should happen in each case before you write the `try-catch`.
-Getting into this habit now will make Week 08's more formal look at defensive coding feel like a small step, not a big one.
+Getting into this habit now will make Module 08's more formal look at defensive coding feel like a small step, not a big one.

 | Key terms                              |                                                                   |
 | -------------------------------------- | ----------------------------------------------------------------- |